SGTH5: Simple Guitar Tuner HTML5

 It starts from the top, the lowest pitch, the bass.

-2. The first string is the highest pitched string, the bottom one.
-And the lowest pitch is the sixth string, the top string.
+2. The first string is the highest-pitch string.
+On actual guitar, it's the bottom string.
+The lowest pitch is the sixth string, the top string.

-3. When playing standard guitar, the guitar neck is placed on the left, and the body of the guitar is on the right.
-So your right hand strums/plucks/picks the strings, and the left hand is the "notes gripper".
+3. When we play standard guitar, the guitar neck is placed on the left, and the body of the guitar is on the right.
+So your right hand strums/plucks/picks the strings, and the left hand grips the chord or presses the note.

 For left-handed guitar, it's the opposite.

-4. There are other common tuning sequence for 6-stringed guitar, like drop D or an actual chord tuning.
+4. There are other common tuning sequence for 6-string guitar: drop D, drop C, or an actual chord tuning.

-5. The 12-stringed guitar has the same tuning as standard guitar.
-But each bass string is "mirrored" using two octaves higher note, usually.
-And the last 3 strings have "mirror" notes (double the same note).
+5. The 12-string guitar has the same tuning as standard guitar.
+But each bass string is mirrored using two octaves higher note, usually.
+And the last three strings are doubled — using similar note.
 It's great to get wider sound and longer sustain than standard guitar.
-It's totally sweet.
+It has both great sound and tedious maintenance. 😅

-6. The 7-stringed guitar has one additional lowest note, that is B. It's mostly used in macho-angry music.
-But of course, it can also be used for playing a calming music.
-It's multi-purpose.
-Like, to hit a ball.
+6. The 7-string guitar has one additional lowest note, that is low B. It's mostly used in metal and such.
+Also the 8-string, the 8th string usually is tuned to low F# (common) or drop E. But of course, those beyond-6-string guitars can also be used for playing a calming music.
+Multi-purpose.
+For instance, as a bat.

 7. Guitar usually has frets.
 The one without them is called fretless guitar.

-8. Also, conventional guitar has two types of strings: nylon and steel.
+8. Conventional guitar has two types of strings: nylon and steel.

-9. The last, there are electric, acoustic, acoustic-electric, and synthesizer guitars.
+9. The last, there are electric, acoustic, acoustic-electric, and synthesiser guitars.

 There are modern guitars which do experiments with unorthodox system for neck/body/string builds for their designs.
-Plus the microtonal frets, more like fretless but not really.
+Plus the microtonal frets, almost like fretless, but not really.